 Love for Sound – Engineered Reggae (1979-87)

-In the Eighties, old and new styles alike get developed in Jamaica.
-Ragga evolves and electronic production tools enter the studios, helping to establish the digital dancehall era.
+In the 1980s, both old and new styles developed in Jamaica.
+Ragga evolved and electronic production tools found their way into studios, contributing to the establishment of the digital dancehall era.
 37 minutes with Bunny Lie Lie, Charlie Chaplin, Don Carlos, Johnny Clarke and others.

 Love The Residents (1971-2002)

 Wearing eyeball helmets is the trademark of the Californian artist collective The Residents.
 Inspired by avantgarde and pop, the band anticipated the idea of audio piracy and developed groundbreaking multimedia projects.
-42-minute mix with some of the group’s conceptional thematic compositions and deconstructions of Western popular music.
+A 42-minute mix featuring some of the group's conceptual thematic compositions and deconstructions of Western pop music.

 Ata Tak – Die neuen Herrn (1980-84)

-Equally at home in the art world and the artists’ pub, Ata Tak‘s proprietors manage their label from a nice office in Düsseldorf; in the adjoining music studio, they pursue the idea of a world rebellion with sound – as Der Plan.
+Equally at home in the art world and the artists’ pub, Ata Tak‘s proprietors run their label from a nice office in Düsseldorf.
+In the adjoining music studio, they pursue the idea of a global rebellion through sound – as Der Plan.
 32 minutes with Holger Hiller, Minus Delta T, Picky Picnic, Wirtschaftswunder and others.

 Quiet Ambient – In Lilac Heaths (1974-96)